sadnicka/movelab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Our goal is to better understand human movement disorders with a focus on system-level mechanism.

-Using neurophysiology techniques and advanced behavioural quantification we work collaboratively across the domains of motor control and computational neuroscience.

-Research questions are based on current clinical needs and our work directly informs treatments such as neuromodulation and neurorehabilitation.
+Our mission is to improve our understanding of how the brain breaks in human movement disorders with a particular focus on circuit-level mechanism.
+Our methods include advanced behavioural quantification and neurophysiology.
+We use motor control theory, computational models and machine learning to understand the patterns we observe.
+Our research questions are based on current clinical needs searching for causal mechanisms that can inform neuromodulation and neurorehabilitation treatments.